rayan-roy/Team-Snowflakes/README.md

 #### Data preprocessing

 We did some preliminary data analysis to determine features that are not statistically significant towards predicting the response.
-After dropping those features, we also converted categorical features to numerical ones (True/False to 1/0).
+After dropping those features, we also converted boolean values to numerical ones (True/False to 1/0).
 Lastly, for 'feat_SCSASA', we set all negative values to 0.
+This is because they rpresent solvent accessible surface area and surface areas are all positives or 0.
+We also found out that annotation_sequence and annotation_atomrec were identical.
 The following features were dropped: 'annotation_sequence', 'feat_C', 'feat_D', 'feat_I', 'feat_K', 'feat_T', 'feat_V', 'annotation_atomrec', 'feat_DSSP_12', 'feat_THETA', 'entry', 'entry_index'.

 #### Our model